Examples

 for tf prefix andset_lidar_frame_id

 for lidar frame id.
-This parameters must be the same but different other robots.$ ROS_NAMESPACE=tb3_1 roslaunch turtlebot3_bringup turtlebot3_robot.launch multi_robot_name:="tb3_1" set_lidar_frame_id:="tb3_1/base_scan"
+These parameters must be the same but different other robots.$ ROS_NAMESPACE=tb3_1 roslaunch turtlebot3_bringup turtlebot3_robot.launch multi_robot_name:="tb3_1" set_lidar_frame_id:="tb3_1/base_scan"

 - [TurtleBot(tb3_0)] Bring up basic packages with

-- Then the terminal you launched
+- Then the terminal for

 tb3_0